 Proteins are the building blocks of almost every part of the body.
 Filling up on proteins means more building, better satiety, better endurance, and faster recovery.
 The best proteins are complete proteins, meaning they contain all of the essential amino acids that the body cannot synthesize on its own.

 Complete proteins do not need to come from an animal source.
 Complete proteins can be obtained by pairing two incomplete plant proteins to get all the essential amino acids.
-On the other hand, some rare plant proteins come with the complete list of essential amino acids checked.
+On the other hand, some rare plant proteins come with a complete list of essential amino acids checked.
 One such protein is hemp protein.

 Hemp protein contains a profile that is very similar to that of meat, with the exception of having a balanced alkaline quality (19).
-Additionally, hemp is considered one of the great sources of omega-3s which are anti-inflammatory and supportive for mental health.
+Additionally, hemp is considered one of the great sources of omega-3s which are anti-inflammatory and supportive of mental health.